-The call for applicants for the UMIH Graduate Fellowship for 2017-18 is now closed.
+The call for applicants for the UMIH Graduate Fellowship for 2020-21 is open.

-The University of Manitoba Institute for the Humanities is pleased to announce the University of Manitoba Institute for the Humanities Graduate Fellowship.
-Beginning in the 2015-16 academic year an annual fellowship, valued at up to $3000, will be offered to a graduate student who:
+The University of Manitoba Institute for the Humanities is pleased to announce the UMIH Graduate Fellowship.
+An annual fellowship, valued at up to $5000 (subject to budgetary approval) will be offered to a University of Manitoba graduate student who:

 Candidates will be required to submit an application to the Director at the University of Manitoba Institute for the Humanities that will include:

 1. a.
 A cover letter (maximum 1000 words) that describes the status of the applicant’s research